fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `aws_msk`: If `security_protocol` is set to `TLS`, enter your `Keystore Password`.
 - `limit_for_api_calls_to_external_activities_endpoint` (Number)
 - `line_separator` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: You can specify the custom line separator for your CSV files.
+The line separator is used in files to separate one row from the next.
 	- Service `azure_blob_storage`: You can specify the custom line separator for your CSV files.
 The line separator is used in files to separate one row from the next.
 	- Service `box`: You can specify the custom line separator for your CSV files.
 The line separator is used in files to separate one row from the next.
 	- Service `dropbox`: You can specify the custom line separator for your CSV files.
 The line separator is used in files to separate one row from the next.